khodr/whisky/README.md

 whisky
 ======

-Files for le monde du whisky
+Files for le monde du whisky based on SPIP